BaudouinBelpaire/IoT_platform/README.md

 <p align="center"> <img src= "https://raw.githubusercontent.com/DIEGO15457/Final-Project/main/assets/RST_Wake_Up.png"> </p>

-The first approach is to put the ESP8266 into sleep mode after the data is sent.
+<p align="justify"> The first approach is to put the ESP8266 into sleep mode after the data is sent.
 Once the ESP8266 wakes up from deep sleep, it is reset, which means that it starts executing from the beginning of the code again, not from where it left off before going to sleep.
 As we have not specified a channel, it automatically chooses a new one, different to the one it had before, which is the one where the receiver is still anchored.
-This is the reason why trying to implement the ESP.deepSleep() did not work.
+This is the reason why trying to implement the ESP.deepSleep() did not work. </p>

-To address this issue, the best thing to do is making sure ESP-Now is connected to the same WiFi channel all the time and for the whole system (all sensors and receiver), forcing the connection to it when initializing the system and the sensors after waking-up.
-However, there are other options such as resetting every connection on the receiver every time a sensor wakes up.
+<p align="justify"> To address this issue, the best thing to do is making sure ESP-Now is connected to the same WiFi channel all the time and for the whole system (all sensors and receiver), forcing the connection to it when initializing the system and the sensors after waking-up.
+However, there are other options such as resetting every connection on the receiver every time a sensor wakes up. </p>

 ### Energy Consumption
 <p align="justify"> Regarding the energy consumption, it is assumed the scenario with no sleep mode implemented.
 Thus, the duty cycle of the system is 1 as the current drawn over the cycle does not vary, which is due to the CPU and antennas that are continuously running.